stepchowfun/typical/README.md

 Each field in a struct or a choice has both a name (e.g., `body`) and an integer index (e.g., `2`).
 The name is just for humans, as only the index is used to identify fields in the binary encoding.
 You can freely rename fields without worrying about binary incompatibility.

 Each field also has a type.
 If the type is missing, as it is for the `success` field above, then it defaults to a built-in type called `Unit`.
+The `Unit` type holds no information and takes zero bytes to encode.

 ### Generate code for serialization and deserialization